Anthony Chebatoris: Execution

 A federal law passed in June 1937 required that federal executions take place in the state where the offense occurred for all states that allowed capital punishment.
 This seemingly excluded Michigan, which had abolished capital punishment for murder in 1847—it was the first English-speaking government in the world to do so—and had never inflicted capital punishment since achieving statehood in 1837.
 Indeed, Judge Tuttle told reporters that if sentenced to death, Chebatoris would "not die in Michigan" because federal capital punishment "may not be effected in states where the death penalty is not operative."
-Immediately after the trial, Illinois prison officials to offered their services to the federal government, and U.S. Attorney General Homer S. Cummings said he would recommend that state or Indiana to Judge Tuttle if consulted in choosing a site.
+Immediately after the trial, Illinois prison officials offered their services to the federal government, and U.S. Attorney General Homer S. Cummings said he would recommend that state or Indiana to Judge Tuttle if consulted in choosing a site.
 On November 10, 1937, however, U.S. Attorney Lehr discovered that Michigan retained a little-known death penalty statute for treason against the state, thus satisfying the requirement of the federal law and fixing Michigan as the state of execution.

 Consequently, Michigan governor Frank Murphy sought to prevent Chebatoris's execution, despite a lack of jurisdiction and considerable public opposition.
 "Everyone knows [Chebatoris] is guilty," Murphy said.
 "I'm trying to prevent the federal government from erecting a scaffold and hanging a man in my state, where it hasn't been done in 108 years."
 Murphy appealed to President Franklin D. Roosevelt, requesting Chebatoris's sentence be commuted to life imprisonment.
 Sympathetic to the situation, Roosevelt consulted Assistant Attorney General Joseph B. Keenan, who saw no justification for commutation, but said the Justice Department would not object if Judge Tuttle found legal means to move the execution to another state.
 Tuttle remained steadfast, however, stating that there was no ambiguity in what the law required, and that he had "neither the power nor the inclination to change the sentence."
 His legal avenues exhausted, Murphy stated that the execution was "a blot on Michigan's civilized record."

 Chebatoris was subsequently hanged at the Federal Detention Farm outside Milan, Michigan, on July 8, 1938.
 The previous day, he had been visited by his now ex-wife Catherine, daughter Vera, and son-in-law Arthur Jackson.
 The next morning, he left his cell at 5:04 and began the walk to the purpose-built gallows accompanied by Rev. Fr.
 Lee Laige, who recited prayers.
 Chebatoris plunged through the trap door at 5:08 a.m. and was pronounced dead thirteen minutes later.
 Chebatoris was interred at Marble Park Cemetery in York Township after a Catholic ceremony attended by two brothers and a sister.